anirudhVASUDEV23/meal-paid/README.md

 🔗 **Live Demo**: [https://meal-paid-pttb.vercel.app](https://meal-paid-pttb.vercel.app)

+⚠️ **Note**: This project is currently running in **Stripe Test Mode**.
+No real payments are processed.

+> Use the following **Stripe test card details** to simulate successful payments:

+Card Number: 4242 4242 4242 4242
+Expiry: Any future date (e.g., 12/34)
+CVC: Any 3 digits (e.g., 123)
+ZIP: Any 5-digit number (e.g., 10001)

+---

 A full-stack subscription-based web application built with **Next.js (App Router)**, **Stripe** for secure recurring payments, and **Prisma ORM** for database access.
 Users can create profiles, choose meal plans, subscribe to a plan, and manage their subscription with ease.

 ---